AmanoTeam/amanobot/doc/reference.rst

 Utilities
 +++++++++

-.. autoclass:: telepot.helper.SafeDict
+.. autoclass:: amanobot.helper.SafeDict
    :members:

-.. autofunction:: telepot.helper.openable
+.. autofunction:: amanobot.helper.openable

-``telepot.exception``
+``amanobot.exception``
 ---------------------

-.. automodule:: telepot.exception
+.. automodule:: amanobot.exception
    :members:
    :undoc-members:

-``telepot.namedtuple``
+``amanobot.namedtuple``
 ----------------------

-Telepot's custom is to represent Bot API object as *dictionary*.
+Amanobot's custom is to represent Bot API object as *dictionary*.
-On the other hand, the module :mod:`telepot.namedtuple` also provide namedtuple classes mirroring those objects.
+On the other hand, the module :mod:`amanobot.namedtuple` also provide namedtuple classes mirroring those objects.
 The reasons are twofold:

 1. Under some situations, you may want an object with a complete set of fields,